 Plaquemine clinches 6-4A district title after defeating Istrouma 36-8 - Game of the Week

-Baton Rouge - Plaquemine has solidified their spot as district 6-4A champions after winning their eighth straight game and defeating Istrouma 36-8.
+BATON ROUGE — Plaquemine has solidified their spot as district 6-4A champions after winning their eighth straight game and defeating Istrouma 36-8.

 The rain did not stop the Green Devil offense from moving.
 Running back Tyrese Mosby put his team on the scoreboard on the opening drive of the game.